Yu Hsi: Personal life

-Fascination toward Indian religion and philosophy
+Indian religion and philosophy

-Yu Hsi revealed that he was greatly fascinated about Hinduism and Indian philosophy.
+Yu Hsi was very interested in Hinduism and Indian philosophy.
 According to him, great wisdom lay in the Indian religion and philosophy.
 He counted Hindu god Ganesh as his favorite for having scripted the Mahabharata as told by sage Vedavyas.
 According to Yu Hsi, Lord Ganesha typifies the journey of enlightenment, just like those of ancient Buddhist monks.
 He also considers the characters of Krishna and Arjuna to have influenced him greatly.

 Translating the Tirukkural

 In May 2010, Yu Hsi had a chance meeting with former President of India A. P. J. Abdul Kalam when the latter presented him with a copy of the Tirukkural and a golden statue of Buddha.
 The Kural text reminded him of the Hindu mythologies of Ramayana and Mahabharata and their virtuous characters, which he was fascinated about 30 years earlier.
 Yu Hsi then agreed to translate the Thirukkural into Chinese and completed it in about three months.
 He also installed a life-size statue of Valluvar, the author of the Kural text, in Taiwan.